Rail transport in Japan: Tickets, fare and surcharges

 An unusual feature of Japanese surcharges, compared with other train systems, is that they often require a separate ticket.
 Thus, if riding the shinkansen, for instance, rather than purchasing a single shinkansen ticket, one purchases two tickets: a fare ticket (乗車券) for the distance traveled, and an additional shinkansen ticket (新幹線特急券, shinkansen tokkyūken) to allow one to ride the shinkansen for that distance, rather than ordinary trains.
-Since express trains are not separated by special gates from ordinary trains, express service requires manual inspection of tickets by a conductor, and express tickets can be purchased from the conductor.
-However, an increasing number of gates can now accept both fare and express tickets.
-In short, the fare ticket allows access to the train platforms at entrance and exit, where it is inspected by the gate or attendant at the station, while the express ticket allows one to ride an express train over the interval and is inspected by a conductor on the train.
+At most stations, shinkansen services depart from dedicated tracks which are behind a second set of ticket gates, which verify that the super express ticket is held.
+Manual inspection of tickets can also be performed by a conductor, and express tickets can be purchased from the conductor.
+IC cards normally can be used for the basic fare but not the surcharge, which must be paid some other way such as via a paper ticket.